foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-1.md

 The Creation Engine that Skyrim was built in opens up almost unlimited modding capabilities.
 There are very few games that can boast as many unique mods, from small tweaks to total conversions, as Skyrim, all thanks to that engine. **However, with opportunity comes complexity.** Unlike Minecraft mods, Skyrim mods are not always self-contained: They interact and conflict with the vanilla game files as well as with each other.
 This means installing a large amount of mods in Skyrim requires an unusual degree of awareness and in-depth knowledge.

-In the [**Introduction**](/embers/introduction/) we already spoke about expectations.
+In the [Introduction](/embers/introduction/) we already spoke about expectations.
 Deciding to follow **Embers** means taking the long road and that you will probably not have a playable setup within the next few days.
 In my honest opinion it is more than worth it: **Modding Skyrim can be incredibly rewarding**.
 What is it like to build that dream setup?
 Assemble your own collection, with hand-picked mods, customised through various tweaks, truly making it your own?
 There is a reason most of us veteran modders barely play the game anymore - we are too busy modding it.

 It is this excitement that will carry you through the progress.
 Because it *can* be frustrating.
 It *can* be grueling.
 Sometimes things just do not work and you may not immediately figure out why, and it may take a great deal of experimenting to understand where you went wrong.
 Remember that this idea of creating your perfect Skyrim is why you are going through all of it.

-*Here is a word of warning: In years and years of modding Skyrim I have never reached that elusive peak, the moment of perfection.
-There is always something else, something that is missing, that is not quite right yet.
-Modding Skyrim means chasing the dragon. ~~Get out of here while you still can.~~*

 ## Skyrim Version

-Skyrim originally relased all the way in 2011 and after the release of all three DLC, it was repackaged as "Skyrim Legendary Edition", or **SLE** for short.
-In 2016, Bethesda released the remaster "Skyrim Special Edition", or **SSE** for short.
-Since then, SSE has slowly overtaken SLE for modding and is the better choice nowadays.
-Its upgraded 64bit engine is vastly more stable compared to SLE's old 32bit version.
-All major mods and tools have been ported, and most of them are now developed and updated exclusively for SSE.

-In order to follow **Embers**, you must own [**Skyrim Special Edition**](https://store.steampowered.com/app/489830/) on Steam.

-The XBOX Game Pass and VR versions of Skyrim SE will not work.
+Skyrim was released so many times that it became a literal meme and it's perfectly normal to get confused.
+The most significant difference between the various versions is the engine: It was upgraded to the 64bit version for **Skyrim Special Edition** (SSE) in 2016.
+Most mods for **Classic Skyrim** (the 2011 release) need to be ported before they can be used for any variant of the SSE version of the game (Skyrim SE, Skyrim VR, Skyrim Anniversary Edition).

+Please check [this article](/embers/other-resources/skyrim-versions/) if you want to know more about the various versions of Skyrim.

-> There are many more differences between SLE and SSE than noted here.
+> There are many more differences between **SLE** and **SSE** than noted here.
 We will talk about them later on.

+### Required Version

+For **Embers**, you specifically need [Skyrim Special Edition](https://store.steampowered.com/app/489830/) on Steam.
+The Xbox Game Pass version will not work.
+Modding Skyrim VR is like modding Skyrim SE for the most part, but there are some important differences in VR that **Embers** does not account for so it's not recommended.

+Whether you own the **Anniversary Edition** DLC is irrelevant. **Embers** is based on the latest version of Skyrim SE, **1.6.318**, which was released alongside the AE update but does not require it in any way.

 ## Folder Structure